oracle/weblogic-deploy-tooling/README.md

 ## The Create Domain Tool

-The create domain tool uses a model and WLST offline to create a domain.
+The Create Domain Tool uses a model and WLST offline to create a domain.
 To use the tool, at a minimum, the model must specify the domain's administrative password in the `domainInfo` section of the model, as shown below.

 ```yaml
 domainInfo: